 Socket: 1151 | Chipset: Z270 | Graphics Output: HDMI/DVD-D | Audio: Realtek ALC1150 | Wireless: N/A | Form Factor: ATX

-Making its way on number 5 in our list is the ASRock Fatal1ty Z170 Gaming K4.
+Making its way to number 5 in our list is the ASRock Fatal1ty Z170 Gaming K4.
 In the market for valued driven motherboards for the folks who want to sit back and enjoy some casual gaming, the name of this motherboard most definitely pops up.
 Designed for people on a budget, this board still has quite a kick to it, delivering on all the vital features while keeping up its common, yet pleasing to the eye nonetheless, look.

 ASRock has talked about it a lot and has now implemented the 12k Nichicon capacitors which, as the claim says, last about 20% longer than the other high-end capacitors in the industry.
 The 10-phase power design with the heatsinks on the VRM and the MOSFETS help efficiently do the cooling job.
 The Purity Sound 3 is a neat addition for the crisp onboard sound supporting 7.1 audio.
 The amplifier goes up to 600 Ohms to drive even the most demanding headphones.

 There’s a PS/2 slot for the traditional keyboard and mice fanatics as well.
-The board also comprises of 3 PCIe 3.0 ports, therefore, supports CrossFireX.
+The board also comprises 3 PCIe 3.0 ports, therefore, supports CrossFireX.
 As for the memory, 4 DDR4 RAM slots offering 3866MHz, at overclocked, for users looking to dip their toes in some medium-weight overclocking.

 The ASRock Z170 Gaming K4 does lack the ease of modification along with some other hefty features you’d want for the design but with that price tag, this board is perfect for the users who are looking to shop on the buck.
 Even with a price as low as this, the Z170 does not fail to deliver what it promises and stands tall in the jungle of gaming giants.